 Comparison of Dimensional Formula of Tension and Surface Tension

 The dimensional formula of tension is [MLT^-2], where M represents mass, L represents length, and T represents time.
-Tension is a force that is transmitted through a string, rope, cable, or wire when it is pulled tight by forces acting from opposite ends.
+Tension is a force that transmits through a string, rope, cable, or wire when forces acting from opposite ends pull it tight.
 It is an essential concept in mechanics and engineering, as it plays a crucial role in determining the strength and stability of structures.

 On the other hand, the dimensional formula of surface tension is [MT^-2], where M represents mass and T represents time.
 Surface tension is a property of liquids that results from the cohesive forces between the liquid molecules at the surface.
 It is responsible for phenomena such as capillary action, droplet formation, and the shape of liquid surfaces.
 Surface tension is an important factor in understanding the behavior of fluids, especially in applications such as chemistry, biology, and engineering.